Chemistry, M.S. (Restricted to students in the Chemistry Ph.D. program)

 Course Title Credits

-Note: Students must include additional hours on a program of study to total a minimum of 30 hours, with the guidance of an academic advisor.
-Students must also complete a Comprehensive Assessment.
-The Comprehensive Assessment is a combined oral and written exam which consists of a description of the thesis research progress to date and future plans.
+Note: Students must include additional hours on a program of study of either additional CHEM 700+ level or CHEM 898 courses to total a minimum of 30 hours, with the guidance of an academic advisor.
+The Oral Comprehensive Exam is a combined oral and written exam and consists of a description of the thesis research progress to date and future plans.
+The Oral Comprehensive Exam satisfies the Graduate School requirement for a Comprehensive Assessment of Candidates for the M.S. degree.
+A thesis is required to obtain an M.S. degree.